-When you open the Start menu and go to all apps, you'll see a small tile for every app on the computer, and you can pin to start (aka pinned area) any of them with a right-click option.
+When you open the Start menu, you'll see a small tile for every program/app on the computer, and you can pin to start or pin to taskbar any of them with a right-click option.
 Click on More to access the pin to taskbar option.